Simplon-IA-Bdx-1/realestate-guillaume-nicos-pierre-silvia/README.md

 <p align="center"><img src="https://zupimages.net/up/20/12/zens.png"></p>

-Scraping will be operated every sunday at 6:00 pm
+Scraping will be operated every sunday at 5:00 pm.

 If you try to connect to http://localhost:8081, you will see :